flvossen/data-project-group-19/README.md

 The p-value is 0.52, which is greater than 0.05, indicating that there is no significant difference in the bacterial compositions between the study groups based on the Euclidean distance.

 #### Conclusion:
-This suggests that the study groups (CD, UC, nonIBD) do not show a significant difference in terms of their bacterial composition after adjusting for all five bacterial classes considered.
-The null hypothesis cannot be rejected.
+The PERMANOVA results indicate that the null hypothesis cannot be rejected.
+This suggests:
+- No significant association exists between the bacterial composition and study groups (Non-IBD, UC, CD).
+- The small R² value highlights that only a tiny fraction of variance in bacterial composition is attributable to the study group factor.